VMwareAria/VMwareAria.github.io/LabFiles/0. LabAccess/README.md

 ## Web access

-1. Start a web browser of your choice (Chrom or Firefox recommended).
+1. Start a web browser of your choice (Chrome or Firefox recommended).

 ![image-20230815112911479](./assets/image-20230815112911479.png)